-Management of Public Realm
+Management of public realm

-9.0.21 Contributions towards public realm maintenance and enhancements of town centre or neighbourhood centres will be sought from developments which are likely to cause a significant increase in footfall at these locations.
-This is likely in town centre developments and strategic sites which provide new neighbourhood facilities at the heart of their development but could also be required from neighbourhood centre regeneration schemes and large sites near to existing neighbourhood centres.

-9.0.22 Where new, or significant changes to the public realm are proposed through a development, management will be secured through the S106 agreement either by the developer appointing a management company on a sufficient long-term agreement, or where land is to be transferred to the Council, by providing financial contributions that suffice to expand the Councils existing maintenance regime to the proposed new areas of public realm.
+- 9.19 Contributions towards public realm maintenance and enhancements of town centre or neighbourhood centres will be sought from developments which are likely to cause a significant increase in footfall at these locations.
+This is likely in town centre developments and strategic sites which provide new neighbourhood facilities at the heart of their development but could also be required from neighbourhood centre regeneration schemes and large sites near to existing neighbourhood centres. - 9.20 Where new, or significant changes to the public realm are proposed through a development, management will be secured through the S106 agreement either by the developer appointing a management company on a sufficient long-term agreement, or where land is to be transferred to the Council, by providing financial contributions that suffice to expand the Councils existing maintenance regime to the proposed new areas of public realm. - 9.21 Where new developments are likely to put increased demand on the existing public realm, contributions may be sought to enable the public realm to meet the additional demand.
+This could be through the provision of public bicycle parking, signage, improvements to public facilities such as toilets, and/or improvements to the design and state of public areas. - 9.22 In such circumstances, it is considered that the contributions to improving the public realm would create a direct benefit to the development itself, creating a better local environment for users/residents of the proposed development and adding to the vitality of the area as a whole.

-8 &lt;u>https://www.hertfordshire.gov.uk/media-library/documents/highways/development-management/travel-plan-guidance.pdf

-9.0.23 Where new developments are likely to put increased demand on the existing public realm, contributions may be sought to enable the public realm to meet the additional demand.
-This could be through the provision of public bicycle parking, signage, improvements to public facilities such as toilets, and/or improvements to the design and state of public areas.

-9.0.24 In such circumstances, it is considered that the contributions to improving the public realm would create a direct benefit to the development itself, creating a better local environment for users/residents of the proposed development and adding to the vitality of the area as a whole.

-Fire Hydrants
+Fire hydrants

-9.0.25 Hertfordshire County Council, in its capacity as the Fire and Rescue Authority, has a statutory duty to ensure that all development is provided with adequate water supplies for firefighting.
-The provision of public fire hydrants is not covered by Building Regulations 2010 and developers are expected to make provision for fire hydrants to adequately protect a development site for firefighting purposes.

-9.0.26 The need for hydrants will be determined through consultation with HCC at the time of application although the exact location and delivery of hydrants is frequently determined at the time the water services for the development are planned which is often after permission has been granted.
-Historically, fire hydrants have been secured by S106 agreement but where possible they will be secured through the planning system.
+- 9.23 Hertfordshire County Council, in its capacity as the Fire and Rescue Authority, has a statutory duty to ensure that all development is provided with adequate water supplies for firefighting.
+The provision of public fire hydrants is not covered by Building Regulations 2010 and developers are expected to make provision for fire hydrants to adequately protect a development site for firefighting purposes. - 9.24 The need for hydrants will be determined through consultation with HCC at the time of application and will be secured by \$106 agreement.
+However, the exact location and delivery of hydrants is frequently determined at the time the water services for the development are planned which is often after permission has been granted.
+Therefore standard wording is likely to be used in S106 agreements to allow flexibility for delivery.